InstituteforDiseaseModeling/laser-generic/docs/get-started/index.md

 ## Build a model

-This example will demonstrate how to build and run a simple, 25-patch SEIR-like model with vital dynamics (births).
+LASER is designed to be modular and flexible to accommodate a variety of modeling needs.
+The example below will demonstrate the basic set up of a LASER model, using a simple, 25-patch SEIR-like model with vital dynamics (births).

 1. Define the scenario.